coderschool/react-week3-github/README.md

 [Create a Github application](https://github.com/settings/applications/new).
 Make sure to set the callback URL to http://localhost:5000

 In *THIS* repo, there is a `server.js` file that you can run.
 Before, we used Instagram's implicit OAuth, which can run on the client side.
-For GitHub's normal OAuth, we must use a service to trade the authentication code we get back on the redirect for an access token.
+For GitHub's normal OAuth, we need a local server, which will be called by GitHub to trade the authentication code for an access token.

 Add your `clientId` and `secretKey` to the `server.js` in *THIS* REPO.
 ```js
 const clientId = {YOUR CLIENT_ID}
 const secretKey = {YOUR SECRET_KEY}